 You also may not be able to access some out-of-the-way places you’d like to visit if you don’t have a car, or you may find that some buses are so infrequent that they limit how many places you can visit in one day if you’re outside the cities.
 One alternative is to book certain activities as guided excursions to minimize transit hassles, though prices can add up if you’re traveling with a companion or a family.

-Renting a car in Israel – at least for part of you trip – gives you the flexibility to see more and go everywhere (like all these awesome day trips).
+Renting a car in Israel – at least for part of you trip – gives you the flexibility to see more and go everywhere (like all these awesome day trips from Tel Aviv and day trips from Jerusalem).
 If you follow our tips below, it doesn’t have to be stressful or expensive either!
 The roads in Israel are good and prices are reasonable.

 Summing up: if you plan to visit Israel for 10 days or less and stick to the main tourist attractions, you can probably get by with a combination of public transportation, paid excursions and your feet – though a few days with a car may work out better.
 If you plan to stay in Israel longer or want to go further afield, you’ll be better served by renting a car for at least part of your trip to Israel.